Layer Adaptive Node Selection in Bayesian Neural Networks: Statistical Guarantees and Implementation Details: Posterior contraction rates

-In our current work, we provide the statistical guarantees for structurally sparse neural network solutions.
-Further, we allow such sparse network to have varying number of nodes in each layer.
-We relax the assumption of known bound $B$ on all the coefficients.
-Also, instead of a unified sparsity in the overall network indexed by $s$ (see the sieve construction in relation (4) of \cite{Schmidt-Hieber-2017}) we allow for layer wise sparsity vector $\bolds$ to account for the number of nodes in each layer.
-In addition to the sparsity vector $\bolds$, we also assume a layer wise $L_1$ norm constraint vector $\boldB$ on the incoming edges of a node.
+\SJ{Towards the proof, firstly our sieve construction allows the number of nodes of the neural network to vary as a function of the layer.
+Secondly, instead of global sparsity parameter $s$ (see the sieve construction in relation (4) of \cite{Schmidt-Hieber-2017}) we allow for layer wise sparsity vector $\bolds$ to account for the number of nodes in each layer.
+Finally, we relax the assumption of a known bound $B$ by considering a sieve with a layer wise constraint (denoted by the vector $\boldB$) on the $L_1$ norm of the incoming edges of a node.
 Thus, our work extends on current literature along three directions (1) theoretically quantifies predictive performance of Bayesian neural networks with node based pruning (2) establishes that even without a fixed bound on network weights, one can recover true solution by appropriate choice of the prior (3) provides layer wise node inclusion probabilities to allow for structurally sparse solutions.
-The relaxation of these network structure assumptions requires us to provide the framework for node selection including appropriate sieve construction together with the derivation of the results in \cite{Schmidt-Hieber-2017} customized to our problem.
+The relaxation of these network structure assumptions requires us to provide the framework for node selection including appropriate sieve construction together with the derivation of the results in \cite{Schmidt-Hieber-2017} customized to our problem.}

 To establish the posterior contraction rates, we show that the variational posterior in \eqref{e:var-posterior} concentrates in shrinking Hellinger neighborhoods of the true density function $P_0$ with overwhelming probability.
 Since $\boldX \sim U[0,1]^p$, thus $f_0(\boldx)=f_{\btheta}(\boldx)=1$.
 This further implies $P_0=f_0(y|\boldx)f_0(\boldx)=f_0(y|\boldx)$ and similarly $P_{\btheta}=f_{\btheta}(y|\boldx)$.
 We next define the Hellinger neighborhood of the true density $P_0$ as where the Hellinger distance between the true density function $P_0$ and the model density $P_{\btheta}$ is